johnnyb439/cagadvisor/QUESTION_GENERATION_PROMPT.md

 - Mentoring programs

 ## Output Format
+**IMPORTANT**: Use this exact format WITHOUT quotes around property names:
 ```typescript
 {
   question: "Exact question text here",
   answer: "Comprehensive answer including: Initial assessment steps, specific actions to take, tools or commands to use, expected outcomes, follow-up procedures, and documentation requirements."
 },
 ```

+**CRITICAL FORMATTING RULES**:
+- DO NOT use quotes around `question` and `answer` property names
+- DO use quotes around the actual question and answer text
+- Include a comma after each closing brace except the last one
+- Correct: `question: "text here"`
+- Wrong: `"question": "text here"`

 ## Category-Specific Focus Areas